The acoustic identification of small terrestrial mammals in Britain

 Journal: British Wildlife Volume: 32View the article

 Britain is home to several species of small mammals, which include rats, mice, voles, dormice and shrews.
 All of these are difficult to observe in the wild, and it is usually necessary to capture them to confirm their presence.
 By describing the vocal repertoire of small mammals in Britain, research published in British Wildlife by a team led by the BTO provides new possibilities for sound identification to be used as a non-invasive survey method.

-It is likely that large volumes of data on small mammals are already being collected incidentally, but probably unknowingly across Britain by bat workers using bat detectors.
-To maximise the value of bat surveys, the (soon to be launched) BTO Acoustic Pipeline, plans to improve on the sound identification of bats, whilst also providing results for small mammals and other species groups.
+It is likely that large volumes of data on small mammals are already being collected incidentally, but probably unknowingly, across Britain by bat workers using bat detectors.
+To maximise the value of bat surveys, the BTO Acoustic Pipeline improves on the sound identification of bats, whilst also providing results for small mammals and other species groups.

 For the full article, see British Wildlife Volume 32, Number 3, December 2020.

 Download a zipped file containing original .wav audio clips (ZIP, 91MB) accompanying the publication.

 Listen to sample audio clips of species below, processed to be audible:

 004 A sylvaticus inverted v shape calls 60-65kHz

 006 A flavicollis calls between 45-59kHz

 008 A flavicollis u shaped call 30-45kHz